Why Skier Level Is a Terrible Way to Choose Ski Boots

 One of the big mistakes in ski boot advice is treating “beginner” as if it means weak, fragile or mechanically irrelevant.

-a 50 kg cautious adult, a 95 kg ex-rugby player, a 190 cm strong athletic skier, a teenager growing fast, a nervous skier with poor balance, a powerful person with no technique yet someone skiing one week a year, someone planning to ski every weekend and progress quickly.
+A beginner could be a 50 kg cautious adult, a 95 kg ex-rugby player, a 190 cm strong athletic person, a nervous first-timer, or someone committed to progressing quickly.

 These people are all “beginners” on paper.